Pre-service teachers who commenced a teacher education course prior to 2019

 If you started your initial teaching education course before 2019 you will need to undertake these few steps on your pathway to employment.

 If you started your initial teacher education course prior to 2019 and want to join the largest education system in Australia once you successfully complete your studies, you will need to undertake a few steps on your pathway to employment.
-Your application for approval to teach (formerly known as the Graduate Recruitment Program or GRP) is an essential step to commencing your teaching career in NSW public schools.
+Your application for approval to teach is an essential step to commencing your teaching career in NSW public schools.

 As a pre-service teacher in your final two semesters of study, you can apply for approval to teach via our online application system.
 Approval to teach involves a number of important steps outlined below.

 Pre-service teachers studying at NSW and ACT universities, La Trobe University, and Griffith University are eligible to apply under the Graduate Recruitment Program.
 The department also encourages final-year students from universities across Australia who are eligible, to apply for and gain approval to teach in NSW public schools.

 Final-year teacher education students are eligible to be granted interim approval for 12 months to pursue casual and temporary teaching opportunities while outstanding course requirements are completed.